-Transportation costs for the 2023-24 are listed below.
+Transportation costs for the 2024-2025 school year are listed below.
 Fees are due monthly, August through May.
 Checks can be sent in separately or added to your tuition.
 If you prefer the fees to be drafted, please call Lindsey in the office to make arrangements.
 Fees are as follows: